-Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+Satisfaction in the Government Sector Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
 This chart shows the percent of political subdivisions who state that their internet service meets or does not meet their needs.

-Reasons for Dissatisfaction This chart shows the various reasons why government subdivisions report being dissatisfied with their current internet service.
+Reasons for Dissatisfaction This chart shows the various reasons why governme current internet service.